kolide/launcher/cmd/package-builder/README.md

   package-builder mirror [flags]

 FLAGS
-  -all true                Complete build and publish of Osquery and Launcher.
+  -all false               Complete build and publish of Osquery and Launcher.
 If false, operations are enabled individually.
   -channel stable          Create a tarball for a specific autoupdate channel.
 Valid values: beta, stable and nightly.
   -debug false             Enable debug logging.
   -download false          Download a fresh copy of Osquery from s3.
   -extract false           Extract Osquery binary from package.
-  -launcher-publish false  Publish Launcher tarball to Notary.
+  -launcher-all false      Complete build and publish of Launcher -launcher-publish false  Publish Launcher tarball to Notary.
   -launcher-tarball false  Create a tarball from Launcher build.
   -launcher-upload false   Upload Launcher tarball to mirror.
-  -osquery-publish false   Publish Osquery target to Notary.
+  -osquery-all false       Complete build and publish of Osquery -osquery-publish false   Publish Osquery target to Notary.
   -osquery-tarball false   Create a tarball from Osquery binary.
   -osquery-upload false    Upload Osquery tarball to mirror.